Home > Articles > Creating a Workflow

 • More than weekdays later

-For example, to send an email to a contact three weekdays before the deal’s close date, you must set up the condition as follows:
+For example, to send an email to a contact three weekdays before the deal’s close date, you must set up the conditions as follows:

 In this case, workflows exclude non-working days based on what is specified in the business hours.